 Appraisal & Revalidation

 Please visit our revalidation pages and the GMC website for information.
 As far as appraisal is concerned, it is the duty of every doctor to ensure they have an annual appraisal and this is currently, in this particular area, one of the requirements for the ARCP.
 The processes for appraisal are Trust based.
-Usually your Clinical Supervisor will undertake your appraisal.
+Usually your Clinical or Educational Supervisor will undertake your appraisal.

 This is the Annual Review of Competence Progression, and is organised via Peninsula Postgraduate Medical Education, information is available on our ARCP Pages.